eclipse-iceoryx/iceoryx/iceoryx_examples/icedelivery_in_c/README.md

 As in the
 [icedelivery C++ example](https://github.com/eclipse-iceoryx/iceoryx/tree/master/iceoryx_examples/icedelivery),
-we perform the following steps again:
+we perform the following steps:

  1. Create a runtime instance.
  2. Create a subscriber port and subscribe to the offered service.